 Joint Custody Definition

-Joint Custody is what it’s called when a court orders custody of a minor child to both parents.
+We call it joint custody when a court orders custody of a minor child to both parents.
 There are two types of joint custody: joint legal custody and joint physical custody.
-Generally speaking, when someone refers to “joint custody” and doesn’t specify whether it’s legal or physical, it means that both are joint.
+Generally speaking, when someone refers to “joint custody” and doesn’t specify legal or physical, both are joint.

 Legal and Physical Custody